saikiran5939/Jatayu_FraudDetection/README.md

    py project.py

 ```
-Press Enter and the we will get a link .
+Press Enter and then we will get a link .

 Click on that link.
  It will take directly to the website page(HINFRADE).